 "You know, Spock, after painting portraits of both your parents, and now painting this one of you, I really can see each of them in you…."

 He continued to sit silently.
 If he had inherited elements of his parents' likenesses, it was not unexpected.

 "…It's not just physical features," she added, as if she had read his thoughts.
 "It's in your posture anytime something new comes up, and it's in your eyes, that same drive and enthusiasm for learning that your mother had.
-I swear, you soak up information quicker than a sponge, just like she did…."
+I swear, you soak up information quicker than a sponge, just as she did."

 Margaret wiped one brush, then changed to another.
 Spock remained steadfastly posed, though he followed her movements with his eyes.

 "…And you're so patient, too!" she laughed.
-"She wasn't as good at sitting still as you are, but she was generally patient with most things.
-When you were working with Allen on that problem he had at work, I hadn't seen patience like that since watching Amanda tutor my friends in high school….
-It was a joy to see that again."
+"She wasn't as good at sitting still as you are, but, in general, she was patient with most things.
+When you were helping Allen with that problem the other night, it was like watching Amanda tutor my friends in high school….
+I enjoyed seeing that again."

 Margaret set her brush down.
 "I will be sorry to see you and Nyota leave today.
 It may not have been how you wanted to spend your time off, but I thank you for coming anyway.
 I really needed this."